 Traveling in Iceland

-Travelling around Iceland and its amazing landscapes can be an unforgettable experience, but a good trip can end terribly if you're not careful when driving in new and unknown conditions.
+Travelling around Iceland and its amazing landscapes is an unforgettable experience, but a good trip can end poorly if you're not careful when driving in new and unknown conditions.
 It's essential to familiarize yourself with Iceland's road conditions, especially rural roads, as they're very different from other countries.

 Recreational Activities in Iceland

 Iceland's natural contrasts has a lot to offer adventurous travelers.
-Want to experience the magical world of a glacier by snowmobile or 4-wheel drive jeep?
-How about river rafting down glacial rapids or kayaking in a fjord?
-Icelandguest.com offers a variety of excursions and activity tours for individuals and groups.
+We offer a variety of activity-themed packages and day tours for individuals and groups.

 If you enjoy skiing, there are a number of good ski hills around Iceland, including Blafjöll near Reykjavik and Hliðarfjall near Akureyri in North Iceland.